 When should companies begin preparing?

-This proposal is part of a much larger wave: governments are demanding more transparency and more climate action.
+This proposal is part of a much larger wave: governments globally are demanding more transparency and more climate action.
 In the US, the Federal government is proposing climate disclosure requirements for some firms that have government contracts.
-Disclosure mandates in Europe, we can see a year or two into the future.
-Regularly disclosing emissions and reductions plans is the new normal.
+Disclosure mandates in Europe give Americans a glimpse into the future:. regularly disclosing emissions and reductions plans is the new normal.
 For a global overview of all current regulations, see our guide to 2023 climate disclosure requirements for firms of all sizes here.

 Under the current SEC proposals, the first reports for the largest companies are due in 2024, using 2023 data, so companies need to take action to understand their climate impact now..
 But many companies that have longer deadlines aren’t waiting to get started.
 Investors—and employees!—are asking for this data now, and companies that have it in hand will both be able to satisfy those questions and get a head start on what really matters: making real carbon reductions fast.